izne/AeroPrint/README.md

 The .shell script:
  - Runs the PHP script, which:
-    - fetches METAR data from VATSIM)
+    - fetches data from METAR from VATSIM or FPL from SIMBRIEF)
-    - loads the template
+    - loads the template: standard template esc.pos
     - injects the live data
  - Stores the output (temp.prn) as a temporary file
  - Runs senddat.exe, sending temp.prn over the Ethernet to the IP:PORT of a BIXOLON SRP-300 printer